closelink/closelink-api-net/docs/AgentsApi.md

 <a name="findagentbyexternalid"></a>
 # **FindAgentByExternalId**
-> AgentResponseMessage FindAgentByExternalId (string externalId)
+> AgentMessage FindAgentByExternalId (string externalId)

 Find agent by external ID